4 predictions for conversational AI in 2018

-As marketers look into 2018, they see the conversational AI landscape is primed for increased consumer adoption.
-In fact, in a recent survey, nine out of ten people said they prefer messaging directly with a brand.
-This year, Apple, Facebook, Google, and Amazon all lean-in to messaging and conversation.
+As marketers look into 2018, they see that the conversational AI landscape is primed for increased consumer adoption.
+In fact, in a recent survey, nine out of 10 people said they prefer messaging directly with a brand.
+This year, Apple, Facebook, Google, and Amazon all leaned into messaging and conversation.
 In 2018, the big four will make conversational AI the main gateway to communicate with the customer.

 Consumers and brand marketers will see an uptick in the following areas:

-We move beyond basic bots
+A move beyond basic bots

-Words like “chatbot”, “AI,” and “machine learning” are certainly trending at the moment.
-For a brand, embracing emerging trends and breakthrough technologies, like chatbots, is imperative, but so is aligning new innovations with a strategy that drives to the bottom line.
+Words like “chatbot,” “AI,” and “machine learning” are certainly trending at the moment.
+For a brand, embracing emerging trends and breakthrough technologies like chatbots is imperative, but so is aligning new innovations with a strategy that drives the bottom line.

 As a recent Forester report noted, “the honeymoon for enterprises naively celebrating the cure-all promises of artificial intelligence (AI) technologies is over.”
-In 2018, more brands will put in the hard work and utilize chatbots as a powerful way to acquire new customers and personalize the experience for every person through the entire customer journey.
-Chatbots designed to segment and engage customers throughout the entire conversation will drive higher metrics than bots that do not personalize the conversation.
+In 2018, more brands will put in the hard work and utilize chatbots as a powerful way to acquire new customers and personalize the experience for every person throughout the customer journey.
+Chatbots designed to segment and engage customers throughout the entire conversation will drive higher metrics than bots that fail to do so.

 Facebook Messenger’s Customer Chat will become a game-changer for marketers